-Ms. Iritani serves as Project Coordinator on “Ethics of HIV-Related Research Involving Adolescents in Kenya” and its supplement on implementation of voluntary medical male circumcision.
-In addition, she works on evaluation projects of substance abuse prevention and other public health initiatives.
-She conducts literature search and review, data management and analysis, manuscript preparation and writing, project coordination, grant proposal support, and preparation of IRB applications.
-Projects she has worked on have used a variety of quantitative and qualitative methods; topics have included mental health, pregnancy, schooling support, adolescents living with HIV, HIV prevention, and substance use.
+Ms. Iritani serves on a study addressing stigma among pregnant adolescents in Kenya living with HIV and on evaluation projects of North Dakota’s SAMHSA grants and other public health initiatives.
+She conducts literature search and review, data management and analysis, manuscript preparation, project coordination, grant proposal support, and preparation of IRB applications.
+Projects she has worked on have used a variety of quantitative and qualitative methods; topics have included mental health, pregnancy, schooling support, adolescents living with HIV, HIV prevention, substance use, and intimate partner violence.
 She has a B.A. in Sociology and Psychology (Univ. of California, Santa Cruz), M.A. in Psychology (Stanford Univ.), and Master of Social Service (Bryn Mawr College).
 She has been at PIRE since 2002.